 Electronic access and online requirements

-It is a requirement of UNE that all students have access to a computer capable of sending and receiving UNE hardware requirements page to see the recommended minimum requirements that your computer should meet (together with links to download sites for some software), as well as checks that can be run on your computer for correct browser configuration and internet connection speed.
-Contact the IT Service Desk if you have any questions., accessing UNE’s web sites and electronic library resources, and playing CD-ROMs.
-Check the
+It is a requirement of UNE that all students have access to a suitable computer capable of sending and receiving UNE email, accessing UNE’s web sites and electronic library resources.
+Check the hardware requirements page to see the recommended minimum requirements that your computer should meet (together with links to download sites for some software), as well as checks that can be run on your computer for correct browser configuration and internet connection speed.
+Contact the IT Service Desk if you have any questions.

 The practices of courtesy and respect that apply in face-to-face contexts also apply online, and require even more attention.
 All students are expected to follow Cyberethics at UNE - Guidelines for students on online behaviour.